othyn/docker-compose-laravel/README.md

 ### New Project

 Create a new repo on GitHub, or your git host of choice.
+By default, the installer will expect a `master` branch available against the `origin`, explicitly checking out `origin/master` during the installation.
+Although, you can override this with the `-b` flag, e.g. `-b my-branch`.

-Once created, grab and save the remote for later.
-This will be my example, created the remote and ready to use.
+Once created, grab and save the SSH link to the new remote for later.
+You can use HTTPS too, provide the link to it as you would with SSH, but then instruct the script that you are using HTTPS by passing the `-p` flag.

+Below is my example.
+I've created the remote and its ready to use with a `master` branch that GitHub automagically creates for us available at `origin/master`:

 ```
 New remote: git@github.com:othyn/new-docker-laravel-project.git